epishkin/scalatest-google-code/README.txt

 application.
 The Ignore class is written in Java, and isn't currently shown in the Scaladoc.

-The try it out, you can use ScalaTest to run its own tests, i.e., the tests used to test ScalaTest itself.
+To try it out, you can use ScalaTest to run its own tests, i.e., the tests used to test ScalaTest itself.
 This command will run the GUI:

 scala -classpath scalatest-0.9.3.jar org.scalatest.tools.Runner -p "scalatest-0.9.3-tests.jar" -g -s org.scalatest.SuiteSuite